What is the port authority’s role in the Trans Mountain pipeline expansion project?

-Kinder Morgan’s Trans Mountain Expansion Project has generated local interest and inquiries to the Vancouver Fraser Port Authority.
+Kinder Morgan’s Trans Mountain Expansion Project has generated broad interest and inquiries to the Vancouver Fraser Port Authority.

 Trans Mountain Expansion Project